Air Force District of Washington

 The Air Force District of Washington (AFDW) is a Direct Reporting Unit of the United States Air Force.
 AFDW oversees Air Force operations in the Washington, D.C. region (also known as the "National Capital Region" or "NCR").

 As a Direct Reporting Unit, AFDW is directly subordinate to the Chief of Staff, Headquarters, United States Air Force, and serves as the Air Force service component to the JFHQ-NCR.
 AFDW was originally headquartered on Bolling Air Force Base, but changed to Joint Base Andrews-Naval Air Facility Washington (JBA-NAFW).

 History

+Background

 AFDW originates back to the post-World War II era when Bolling Field Command was established on 15 December 1946.
 Bolling Field Command absorbed functions from various support organizations in the Washington, D.C. vicinity.
 It was redesignated Headquarters Command, USAF, on 17 March 1958.
 When Headquarters Command, USAF, inactivated on 1 July 1976, many of its functions passed to Military Airlift Command.
-The Air Force District of Washington was constituted and activated, on 1 October 1985. it was inactivated on 15 Jul 1994, due to declining defense budgets.
-AFDW was reactivated on 7 July 2005, to realign the Air Force command structure in the NCR with the other military services, improve Air Force support to Joint Force Headquarters – National Capital Region (JFHQ-NCR).